GENI-NSF/geni-tools/README-omni.txt

 New in v2.5:

 Highlights:
+ * Released Windows and Mac OS X packages of the Omni experimenter utilities.
+(Developer gcf components are not included.)
  * Omni adds the ability to contact clearinghouses that speak the Uniform Federation API using framework type `chapi`
  * When using the new `chapi` framework allow a `--useSliceAggregates`